sravani1119/s2wb50nalla/README.md

-using pug templates to dynamically generate web pages on the server side
+using pug templates to dynamically generate web pages on the server side.